assarbad/dotfiles/README.rst

 version named ``dotfile_installer.bin`` gets created as well.
 This installer will contain all the files from this folder, including the ``.hg`` folder (this is intentional!).
+You can usually find the latest version of the installer `here`_.

 This way you can simply build this file once and download from a location you trust.